Defluencer/dit/web-app/README.md

 ## Web-App
 - Customize as needed.
-- Change ENS name in app.rs
+- Change ENS name in the app.rs file.
 - Compile with this command: trunk build --release
-- Add and Pin the www folder to IPFS using this command: ipfs add --recursive --cid-version=1 www
+- Add and Pin the www folder to IPFS.
+Command: ```ipfs add --recursive --cid-version=1 www```
 - Upload CID to Pinata Cloud, Temporal and/or host it yourself.
 - Upload CID to ENS or other DNS.